fuchs-martin/prompt-engineering-cookbook/README.md

 ---

-**When to use sctructured outputs**
+**When to use structured outputs**
-- you need consistent formating
+- you need consistent formatting
 - you plan to parse the output programmatically
 - you need the model to follow a schema (JSON keys, HTML tags)